MidnightPulses/SudokuSolverTest/README.md

 2. Run the start.bat file.

-3. Once the command prompt opens, enter the dezired board size (e.g., a 9 for a 9x9 puzzle), followed by the path of the input file (e.g., C:\Users\Username\Desktop\Board.txt)
+3. Once the command prompt opens, enter the desired board size (e.g., a 9 for a 9x9 puzzle), followed by the path of the input file (e.g., C:\Users\Username\Desktop\Board.txt)

 4. if the puzzle is solvable it will display the solution as well as save it to a .txt file named '<inputfilename>_solved.txt' in the same directory as the input file.